March 11, 2019

 Version 7.4 - Released on September 25, 2017

 You can now assign data permissions on the field-level to user groups.

 Scoped Data Access is a new feature and released under an Early Adopters program.
-If you would like to make use of this feature please contact your Account Manager.
+If you would like to make use of this feature please contact your Customer Engagement Executive.

 Double Opt-In: You can now require your subscribers to confirm their subscription via email, to ensure compliance with anti-spamming policies and German and Canadian legal requirements, and provide users with a better experience.
 Supported for both full and lite registrations.

 Double Opt-In is a new feature and released under an Early Adopters program.
-If you would like to make use of this feature please contact your Account Manager.
+If you would like to make use of this feature please contact your Customer Engagement Executive.

 New accounts.importLiteAccount API for importing Lite Registrations and aubscriptions supports writing the value of the timestamp in the lastUpdatedSubscriptionState parameter, thus expanding support for various subscriber import requirements.

 - New onBeforeValidation event is called after a user submits a form, and before Gigya's built-in field and form validations, for creating custom field validations.